-- See "General Prerequisites" on page 31 and "Prerequisites" on page 88. - You must have rights to the directory where you intend to create the output file.
+- ☐ See "General Prerequisites" on page 37 and "Prerequisites" on page 88. - ☐ You must have rights to the directory where you intend to create the output file.
 For a network directory on the server, you must have at least the Create right on the directory to create the file and [RWCEMF] rights to manage the file after you create it.
 If you are creating the database file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to protect your files.

-1. Choose "Database report audit file" from the "Auditing reports" menu (500).
+- 1 Choose Database report audit file from the Auditing reports menu (500).
+AUDITCON prompts you for the name of the output file. - 2 Enter the pathname for the file and press Enter.